microsoft/cask/docs/GenerateKeyPseudoCode.md

 1. Validate input.
 Return an error if any of the following are NOT true:
     - Provider signature is exactly 4 characters long.
     - Provider signature consists entirely of characters that are valid in base64url encoding.
+    - Provider key kind is a single, valid base64url character.
-    - Provider data (if any) has a length that is a multiple of 4 characters and no more than 32 characters.
+    - Provider data (if non-empty) has a length that is a multiple of 4 characters and no more than 32 characters.
-    - Provider data (if any) consists entirely of characters that are valid in base64url encoding.
+    - Provider data (if non-empty) consists entirely of characters that are valid in base64url encoding.
 1. Let N = the length of the base64url-decoded provider data.
     - Number of characters in provider data divided by 4, times 3.
 1. Allocate storage for the generated key:
     - 32 bytes for entropy.
-    - 1 padding byte.
+    - 1 byte for sensitive-data size.
-    - N bytes for provider data.
-(Guaranteed to be a multiple of 3 by input validation.)
     - 3 bytes for CASK signature.
     - 3 bytes for provider signature.
-    - 3 bytes for timestamp.
+    - 1 byte for provider key kind
-    - 1 reserved byte
+    - 1 byte for CASK key kind.
+    - 16 bytes for the non-sensitive correlating id.
-    - 1 byte for size and kind
+    - 3 bytes for year, month, day and hour of the allocation timestamp.
-    - 4 bytes for CRC32 checksum
+    - 3 bytes for minutes of the allocation timestamp and the 18-bit expiry.
+1.  - N bytes for provider data.
+(Guaranteed to be a multiple of 3 by input validation.)

 1. Generate 256 bits of cryptographically secure random data.
 Store the result at the beginning of the generated key.
-1. Write 0x00 to the next byte (padding to maintain 3-byte alignment).
+1. Write sensitive data size to next byte, e.g., 0 to indicate 256-bits.
-1. base64url decode provider data and store the result in the next N bytes.
 1. Write CASK signature [0x25, 0x04, 0x09] ("JQQJ", base64-decoded) to the next 3 bytes.
-1. base64url decode provider signature and store the result in the next 3 bytes.
+1. Base64url-decode provider signature and store the result in the next 3 bytes.
+1. Base64url-decode provider data and store the result in the next N bytes.
+1. Left-shift the provider key kind by 2 bits and store the result in the next byte.
+1. Left-shift the CASK key key kind by 4 bits and store the result in the next byte.
+1. Generate 128 bits of cryptographically secure random data and store the result in the next 16 bytes.
 1. Let T = current date and time in UTC.
-1. Encode T in 4 characters, YMDH:
+1. Encode T in 4 characters for YMDH:
-    - Y = base64url encoding of (Year - 2024).
+    - Y = base64url-encoding of (Year - 2024).
-    - M = base64url encoding of zero-based month.
+    - M = base64url-encoding of zero-based month.
-    - D = base64url encoding of zero-based hour.
+    - D = base64url-encoding of zero-based hour.
-    - H = base64url encoding of zero-based day.
+    - H = base64url-encoding of zero-based day.
-1. base64url-decode YMDH and store the result in the next 3 bytes.
+1. Base64url-decode YMDH and store the result in the next 3 bytes.
 1. Write 0x00 to the next byte (reserved).
 1. Write 0x00 to the next byte to indicate a 256-bit primary key.
 1. Compute the CRC32 of all key bytes written above (everything but the last 4 bytes).
 Store the result in little-endian byte order in the last 4 bytes.